Apstra/aos-api-samples/README.md

-# aos-api-samples
-Samples of AOS API usage
+# AOS API usage python code examples

+## Overview

+Contains examples of python code using AOS APIs.

+## Target audience

+Apstra customers learning how to use AOS APIs